The Gun Seller: Book Review

-After the fight, both British and American intelligence, contact Lang, telling him that Woolf is a drug dealer.
-Lang however discovers that the man who set up the hit was Alexander Woolf himself.
+After the fight, both British and American intelligence contact Lang, telling him that Woolf is a drug dealer.
+Lang, however, discovers that the man who set up the hit was Woolf himself.

 The CIA help Lang infiltrate the terrorist group.
-To set up the group as a threat before the main operation, they’re allowed to attempt to assassinate a Dutch politician…
+To set up the group as a threat before the main operation, they’re allowed to assassinate a Dutch politician…

 Lang [blackout]shoots the politician, though the CIA have arranged for the target to wear body armour, so he survives.
-Back in London after the assassination, Lang bumps into Sarah, who is not a prisoner.
+Back in London after the assassination, Lang bumps into Sarah, who’s not a prisoner.
 She admits she is part of the conspiracy.[/blackout]

 Lang and the terrorist group [blackout]seize the American embassy in Casablanca.
-The arms dealer arrives with Sarah, to make sure Lang carries out his part of the plot, but Lang manages to pull a gun on him and drag him into the embassy.[/blackout]
+The arms dealer arrives with Sarah, to make sure Lang carries out his part of the plot, but Lang pulls a gun on him and drags him into the embassy.[/blackout]

-The arms dealer [blackout]is defiant, confident that he is so powerful that the helicopter will not be deployed while he is in the firing line.
-Lang reminds him that other powerful men still need the attack to go ahead.
-Lang is right, and the helicopter does attack, but Lang shoots it down with an anti-aircraft missile.[/blackout]
+The arms dealer [blackout]is defiant, confident that he is so powerful that the helicopter won’t attack while he’s in the firing line.
+Lang reminds him that other powerful men still need the demonstration to go ahead.
+He’s right–the helicopter attacks.[/blackout]

 The Gun Seller: Analysis